Welcome to the second step in our free professional learning series on building your PLN.

 Twitter is a place that you can just lurk, by reading others’ tweets, or contribute to, by sending out your own tweets.
 Obviously the latter is what you work towards as the more you put in, the more you get out!

-One of the great things about Twitter is that it is accessible via regular computers and mobile devices like iPads, iPhones and other smartphones.
-There is even a function to access Twitter via SMS.
+One of the great things about Twitter is that it is accessible on your computer, laptop and mobile devices like iPads, iPhones and other smartphones.

 Twitter is used by people in nearly every country around the world.
 For teachers, this means you have access to thousands of teachers around the world with rich backgrounds and experiences that can contribute to your professional growth.

 Think you’re not interested in Twitter?
 Think again!

 Twitter is more than just “another social networking tool”.
 It differs from Facebook in that it isn’t just about reconnecting with people you know or sharing what you’re cooking for dinner; Twitter is about connecting with like minded educators for personalised and ongoing professional development.

 There are millions of tweets flying around in the Twittervese 24-7 but the good thing is you can use Twitter as your time and inclination permits!

 I like Sheryl Nussbaum-Beach’s analogy of Twitter being like a river.
 The river keeps flowing but sometimes you might just walk past and have a quick look, sometimes you might hang around and dip your toes in, other times you might spend hours swimming around.

 Watch this video to learn how Twitter is used effectively in education.